motion/orbit/notes/next.md

 # nate

-- sync status view that shows on:
-  - homepage when empty
-  - apps page below apps
 - location search and type search nlp run
 - simple ocr would be killer demo
 - orbit orb: